nsat/space-services-user-guide/Fundamentals.md

 ## Sharing Files
 Payload window definitions provide the ability to have the satellite bus copy files from another payload before start.
 Alternatively IP networking is available between payloads when windows overlap.
-More on that in the next 2 sections...
+More on that in the next 3 sections...

+## Window Copy Function
+A window definition may contain a section to copy a file from a different payload on the satellite to this payload's `/inbox`.
+This supports a simplified workflow where each payload produces data for a subsequent payload on the same satellite to consume.
+An example would be to capture an image on the `IPI` and analyze the image on the `SABERTOOTH`.
+The satellite bus performs the copy operation between the two payloads.

 ## Inter-payload Networking